JohnShuford/Visualization_Project/README.md

 - Julia Squeri
 - John Shuford

-The final version of this project is deplyoed [here](link)
+The final version of this project is deployed [here](link)

 Project Overview
 ------
 ### Dataset

-The data used for this project can be found [here] (https://www.kaggle.com/datasnaek/youtube-new) .
+The data used for this project can be found [here](https://www.kaggle.com/datasnaek/youtube-new) .
 The final dataset included the data for 10 counties (N= 45,698).
 Individual CSVs were downloaded, cleaned, and merged together for analysis.

 Countries Analyzed
 - US